Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What's the vacancy rate for rentals in Cameroon as of 2026?

-As of early 2026, the estimated vacancy rate for rental properties in Cameroon's main cities is around 8%.
+As of 2026, the estimated vacancy rate for formal urban rentals in Cameroon is about 6% to 9%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Cameroon.